By Richard Rhodes. New York: Vintage Books, 2000. 371 pp.

 If early intervention fails, then violentization will occur, and neither prevention nor rehabilitation will be effective.
 Then society has little choice but to respond with law enforcement measures.
 “Community members will have little faith,” wrote Athens, “when they and their neighbours are daily subjected to the threat of murder, rape, robbery and assault.”
 Rehabilitation program support also means selective removal of “ultraviolent criminals from the community.”

-Rhodes suggests that the statistically high level of violence among minorities segregated by racial prejudice having some of its origin in community dependence on “conservative Christian values that encourage physical punishment.”
+Rhodes suggests that the statistically high level of violence among minorities segregated by racial prejudice has some of its origin in community dependence on “conservative Christian values that encourage physical punishment.”
 Now isolated within these “impoverished turbulent and malignant minor communities where policing has been both sporadic and more punitive,” violentization proceeds, and guns, drugs, crime and violence flourish.

 Rhodes concludes that protecting society from violence means spending more money on informed programming, protecting children from brutalization, and making schools the community “social and moral centers”.
 Emphasize therefore: broader social supports, including (a shock to ‘defunding’ activists) police protection in minority communities, “rather than building more prisons”.
 The trend has been to blame poverty, mental illness, racial difference, diversity, masculinity, guns, cities, and other factors for violent crime.